MichaelChung888/FYP/Frontend/README.md

 * [node.js](https://nodejs.org) 4.8.2 or higher
 * npm: JS package manager

-Although is not a Fable requirement, on macOS and Linux you'll need [Mono](http://www.mono-project.com/) for other F# tooling like Paket or editor support.

-## Installing the template

-In a terminal, run `dotnet new -i Fable.Template.Elmish.React::*` to install or update the template to latest version.

-> In some shells you many need quotations: `dotnet new -i "Fable.Template.Elmish.React::*"`.
-If you use the dotnet core SDK version 2 or higher, you should only need to type `dotnet new -i Fable.Template.Elmish.React`.

-## Creating a new project with the template

-In a terminal, run `dotnet new fable-elmish-react` to create a project in the current directory.
-Type `dotnet new fable-elmish-react -n awesome` instead to create a subfolder named `awesome` and put the new project there.

-> The project will have the name of the directory.
-You may get some issues if the directory name contains some special characters like hyphens

 ## Building and running the app

 Run `dotnet fsi build.fsx --watch` to start the development server.
 Whenever you modify a file, the server will be updated automatically.

-You can then access the app at http://localhost:3000.
+You can then access the app at http://localhost:5173.
 If the port is already used another port will be chosen automatically (look at your console to know which one).

 If you are using VS Code + [Ionide](http://ionide.io/), you can also use VSCode task runner.
 This also has the advantage that Fable-specific errors will be highlighted in the editor along with other F# errors.